RTBHOUSE/techblog/_posts/2018-09-27-kafka-workers.markdown

 We have just open-sourced our <a href="https://github.com/RTBHOUSE/kafka-workers">kafka-workers</a>, a library we use at RTB House for our processing components.

-There are a lot of really good solutions on the market available like Kafka Streams, Apache Flink, Apache Storm or Apache Spark.
-Especially Kafka Streams we found very useful for microservices from our processing infrastructure.
+There are a lot of really good solutions available on the market like Kafka Streams, Apache Flink, Apache Storm or Apache Spark.
+In particular, we found Kafka Streams very useful for the  microservices in our data processing infrastructure.
 We like the fact that it is lightweight library with **no processing cluster** and **without external dependencies**.
 It takes full advantage of **Kafka's parallelism model** and **group membership mechanism**.

 Kafka Workers do the same but implementation details are different.
 It could be said that Kafka Workers is something between low-level Kafka Client API and Kafka Streams, but additionally it gives some features we really needed:
 - **higher level of distribution**,
 - tighter control of **offsets commits**,
-- possibility **to pause and resume processing** for given partition.
+- possibility **to pause and resume processing** for given partition,
-- **asynchronous processing**
+- **asynchronous processing**,
-- **backpressure**
+- **backpressure**.

 Diagram below shows how it works:

 ![image alt <>](/pics/workers-arch.png)

-For more details please check out our GitHub page: <a href="https://github.com/RTBHOUSE/kafka-workers">README</a>.
+For more details please check our GitHub page out: <a href="https://github.com/RTBHOUSE/kafka-workers">README</a>.